openplanet-nl/nadeoapi-docs/docs/live/leaderboards/player-club-record.md

 **Remarks**:

 - The `groupUid` `"Personal_Best"` can be used to get the global leaderboard.
+- The returned `position` may incorrectly be shown as `1` (implying the user has world record even when they don't).
+On subsequent requests, this value is corrected to the actual position of the player in the club.
 - This endpoint is only accessible with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).

 ---